St Peter’s Dental Practice team of three step out into the country side again this weekend. They’ve locked...

 The four months post-treatment PET/CT scan showed that although the cancer had not spread, the combined chemotherapy and radiotherapy had failed to destroy it.
 At this point he was offered surgery.
 The surgery offered was a glossotomy which could potentially have had a devastating impact on his life.
 He was therefore referred to a psychiatrist to assess his suitability for this procedure.
 Prior to surgery Stuart married Susan, his partner of eighteen years.
 Following a short honeymoon in Paris he had a PEG feeding tube fitted followed by the surgery on 19 February 2013.
 The ENT surgeon removed 2/3 of his tongue and the maxillofacial surgeon built a tongue flap with tissue taken from Stuart's thigh.
 A neck dissection was also performed to remove lymph nodes.

-Over a year post-surgery Stuart is active, speaking, eating and drinking.
+Over 7 years post-surgery Stuart is active, speaking, eating and drinking.
 This has involved a lot of hard work and focus but shows the determination to overcome obstacles is typical of him.
 Life is slowly returning to normal, and in addition to his professional career he also does voluntary work for Mouth Cancer Foundation, The Rarer Cancers Foundation, Macmillan, Cancer Voices and as a Patient Representative at London Cancer.
 He is also piloting a Skype based buddying and mentoring project.
 He believes that he may have cancer but cancer hasn't got him.
 Or to put it another way, in prizefighting there is an expression: "Everyone has a plan until they've been hit."
 Well my friend, you've just been hit.
 The getting up is up to you.'

 As a Talking Therapist, being told "Yes Mr Roebuck, it is Tongue Cancer" did test my mental strength and emotional resolve.